The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 - Rules map triggers to actions (or to workflows), applying matching criteria and mapping trigger payload to action inputs.

 - Workflows stitch actions together into “uber-actions”, defining the order, transition conditions, and passing the data.
 Most automations are more than one-step and thus need more than one action.
-Workflows, just like “atomic” actions, are available in the Action library, can be invoked manually or triggered by rules.
+Workflows, just like “atomic” actions, are available in the Action library, and can be invoked manually or triggered by rules.

 - Audit trail of action executions, manual or automated, is recorded and stored with full details of triggering context and execution results.
 It is also captured in audit logs for integrating with external logging and analytical tools: LogStash, Splunk, statsd, syslog.